lswinny/doodle-duel-fe-2.0/README.md

 - Lobby and room management with React Router
 - Image upload to backend for AI scoring

+## Game Flow
+1. Landing Page - player chooses a nickname and is given an avatar.
+2. Lobby – players join a room.
+3. Pre‑countdown – prompt is revealed during a 3-second countdown.
+4. Canvas – players draw for 30 seconds.
+5. Submission – drawings are uploaded to backend.
+6. Results – scores and images displayed together.

 ## Tech Stack
 - React 19 – UI framework
 - React Router DOM 7 – client‑side routing